 Uttrakhand is the less- familiar sister of Himachal Pradesh.
 However, it is full of surprises and spots to visit.
 Located in the picturesque Kumaon region, Pangot is a delight at every view.
 As it is surrounded by snow-capped peaks, the Pangot’s charm is multiplied by the pleasant climate adding to the relaxed vibe of the town.

-Even though Pangot is only 13 KMs from Nainital, the town attracts minimal tourists, keeping the allure intact.
+Even though Pangot is only 13 km from Nainital, the town attracts minimal tourists, keeping the allure intact.
 Thanks to the richness of flora in the region, a mind-boggling number of birds call this place their home in different seasons.
-In fact, over 580 species of birds have been recorded here.
+Over 580 species of birds have been recorded here.
 From residential birds that can be found humming throughout the year, to migratory birds exploring the hills, this little town is a delight for the enthusiast.

 As if that were not enough, the beauty is transcended thanks to the flora of the region.
 The rich oak forests are complemented with pine trees, adding to textures in the lush green of nature.
-The beautiful strokes of colours absorbs you in.
+The beautiful strokes of colors absorb you in.
 And, if you’ve chosen the right months, you’ll be greeted with another sensory and visual delight – the full bloom of Rhododendron trees.
-The splattering of crimson through the greens of Himalayas is magic awaiting to be told.
+The splattering of crimson through the greens of Himalayas is magic waiting to be told.

 Nestled in the Nainital District, Pangot is approximately 13 KMs ahead from Nainital’shustle and bustle.
 At a comfortable height of 6,300 Ft, Pangot is almost mythical in its beauty.
 Of course, it will transcend from day to night, taking you through all paces of nature.

-Summers are cool and pleasant with March– July having a maximum temperature of 25 ⁰C and a cool 12 ⁰C at night, while the cold winter months witness a temperature of 5 ⁰C in the months of December and January.
-After this time period, the temperature starts rising mildly.
+Summers are cool and pleasant with March– July having a maximum temperature of 25 ⁰C and a cool 12 ⁰C at night, while the cold winter months witness a temperature of 5 ⁰C in December and January.
+After this period, the temperature starts rising mildly.

 Best time to visit Pangot

-Each month brings with it its own particular delight in this region.
+Each month brings with it its particular delight in this region.
 However, during the monsoon months, only resident birds would be observable.
 If the birds are on your mind, winters would be a paradise.
-Obviously, a lot of migratory birds would have moved here.
+A lot of migratory birds would have moved here.

 Of course, I must mention the period of March-April due to the full bloom of Rhododendron.
 Indeed, it is a sight to see looking over with entire hillsides turning red, with surrounding lush green of the trees!